-Community engagement: Myrtle rust is one of the most threatening invaders of the natural environment, yet there has been minimal engagement of the environment sector (in government and the community) in preparing for and responding to the incursion.
+Myrtle rust is one of the most threatening invaders of the natural environment, yet there has been minimal engagement of the environment sector (in government and the community) in preparing for and responding to the incursion.
 As far as we are aware, there was no consultation with environment NGOs in the development of contingency plans and no involvement in decision-making by the National Management Group.
 In contrast, the nursery and garden industry sector (but not the forestry industry) was involved in both - as a party to deed arrangements between industry and governments for emergency responses and due to the existence of the industry-government body Plant Health Australia.
 There is no environmental equivalent for Plant Health Australia and Animal Health Australia.
-The National Management Group consists of agricultural agencies and industry bodies, although the federal environment department was also included in the NMG for myrtle rust.
+The National Management Group consists mainly of agricultural agencies and industry bodies, although the federal environment department was also included in the NMG for myrtle rust.
 There are no community environmental representatives because none are party to the Emergency Plant Pest Response Deed.
-Although agricultural agencies are meant to bring a whole of government perspective to the NMG, this does not ensure a strong environmental perspective in decision-making.
-If environmental NGOs (and state environmental agencies) had been involved in the myrtle rust NMG, it is almost guaranteed that the initial decision would have been more precautionary and favoured a stronger eradication response.
-The National Myrtle Rust Transition to Management Program (2011) identified the need for a national 'transparent, consistent and informative communications process'.
+Although agricultural agencies are meant to bring a whole of government perspective to the NMG, this does not ensure a strong environmental perspective in decisionmaking.
+If environmental NGOs (and state environmental agencies) had been involved in the myrtle rust NMG, the initial decision would almost certainly have been more precautionary and favoured a stronger eradication response.
 This has mostly not occurred.